DMV Driver Handbook in California

 To obtain a hard copy of the driver's manual by mail, please contact your local CA DMV office or call (800) 777-0133 between 8 a.m. and 5 p.m.
 Driving manuals are also available in person at CA DMV offices.

 What's in the Driver Handbook?

-The California Driver Handbook covers topics such as:
+The California DMV Handbook covers various topics, including: